USAID has helped Bangladesh reduce maternal and child mortality by more than 60 percent since 1990.

 USAID partners with Bangladesh to improve the availability and access to nutritious, domestically produced foods.

-With its democratic traditions and active participation in international peacekeeping operations, Bangladesh is a key U.S. strategic partner in South Asia.
+Bangladesh is a key U.S. strategic partner in South Asia and shares a strong friendship driven by common interests.
 Yet, with nearly one in three people living in poverty, the country faces immense development challenges and today finds itself at an important crossroads in its democratic evolution.
-The United States is helping address the underlying factors that threaten Bangladesh’s role as a voice for progress and stability in the region and beyond.
+The United States is helping address the underlying factors that threaten Bangladesh’s progress and stability by supporting the country’s continued development.